Autodidac/epochengine/README.md

 ---

-## Current Snapshot (v0.62.4)
+## Current Snapshot (v0.62.5)

 - ✅ **Immediate GUI everywhere** – `agui.hpp` seeds a shared font atlas, now covers buttons, image buttons, editable text fields, text boxes, and a turnkey console overlay so every backend renders consistent tooling widgets out of the box.
-- ✅ **HiDPI-aware multi-context rendering** – Raylib now reseeds its fitted viewport from the live framebuffer during creation so atlas-driven overlays line up before the child window finishes docking, maintains the scissor clamp added last cycle, and SDL3 continues to remap input so docked panes stay pixel-accurate after DPI or window changes.
+- ✅ **HiDPI-aware multi-context rendering** – Raylib now caches the exact WGL handles it boots with and only reacquires the context if another backend steals it, so standalone sessions no longer crash while still reseeding the fitted viewport from the live framebuffer, maintaining the scissor clamp added last cycle, and keeping SDL3 input remapping intact after DPI or window changes.
 - ✅ **Configurable menu layouts** – The runtime honours a `--menu-columns` cap to keep atlas-driven menus readable on constrained displays.
 - ✅ **Robust hot reload** – The scripting pipeline emits `ScriptLoadReport` diagnostics, prunes completed jobs, and waits synchronously so tooling observes a deterministic post-reload state.